-Overview: Ongoing efforts have been maintained and expanded during the second year of implementation of the illicit discharge and detection program.
-Efforts will be further expanded upon final adoption of the County's stormwater ordinance, expected this year, which will give us more authority to eliminate other non-stormwater discharges to the storm drain system and natural waters.
+Overview: Ongoing efforts have been maintained and expanded during the third year of implementation of the illicit discharge and detection program.
+Efforts are being further expanded upon final adoption of the County's stormwater ordinance, which occurred this year.
+This will give us more authority to eliminate other non-stormwater discharges to the storm drain system and natural waters.